swc-bb/r-workshop/_episodes/04_session.md

 > >
 > >
 > > ~~~
-> > ?fahr_to_kelvin
+> > ?rmse
 > > ~~~
 > > {: .r}
 > >
 > >
 > >
 > > ~~~
-> > No documentation for 'fahr_to_kelvin' in specified packages and libraries:
+> > No documentation for 'rmse' in specified packages and libraries:
-> > you could try '??fahr_to_kelvin'
+> > you could try '??rmse'
 > > ~~~
 > > {: .output}
 > {: .solution}
 {: .challenge}

-Notice there is now a tempConvert environment that is the parent environment to the global environment.
+Notice there is now a lcs environment that is the parent environment to the global environment.

 ~~~